-For individuals and couples who feel stuck and don't want to spend another year talking about the same thing.
+For individuals and couples who feel stuck and don't want to spend another year circling the same thing.

 Most intensives are booked 2–4 weeks out.

-Weekly therapy is great for steady progress.
-It's not great when you're in the middle of something heavy and don't have six months to slowly work through it.
+Weekly therapy is great for steady progress, but not always for crisis, gridlock, or high-impact change.
 Intensives are built for real movement, fast — when you already know you need more than a 50-minute hour.

 The same fight on a loop.
 Weekly sessions feel like one step forward, two back.
 You need a focused block to actually interrupt it.